 This is an important point which leads the draft NP to then make an unjustified claim about the potential impact of more development to the south of the village.
 The Neighbourhood Plan asserts that if the building line of the village were to be extended to the south, in a similar way to Forge Bank, then the legibility of the historic setting will be lost.
-This assertion is not demonstrated by evidence and it remains the case that the impacts of any development proposal on heritage assets and/or the setting of the village must be considered as and when it is submitted to the District Council as LPA.

-that our plan passes the Basic Conditions and is positively prepared.
+This assertion is not demonstrated by evidence and it remains the case that the impacts of any development proposal on heritage assets and/or the setting of the also through the absence of any other objections received from any other reviewers, we firmly believe that our plan passes the Basic Conditions and is positively prepared.
 This letter of response simply seems to be attempting to better the respondent's position at planning appeal for Application P141550, by attempting to ruin a Community Project rather than giving a balanced and considered reply.